MohamedGamil/jpress/README.txt

 1. Upload `jpress` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to plugin settings dashboard and configure your mobile application or choose a configuration preset.
+1. Go to plugin settings dashboard and configure your mobile application.
-1. Request mobile app binaries using the "Download App Binaries" button in dashboard.
+1. Request mobile app binaries using the "Get Mobile App" page in admin ashboard.
+1. After acquiring your mobile app binaries you can submit them to Google Play and / or Apple Store.

 == Frequently Asked Questions ==